 AB 701 is both burdensome and needlessly overbroad.
 The specific complaints made by sponsors are already enforceable under existing occupational regulatory standards.
 This bill instead creates substantial new Private Attorneys General Act (PAGA) liability across the industry.
 Each new section of the Labor Code will create a separate cause of action, giving plaintiffs' attorneys more grounds to leverage large settlements from warehouse employers.
-The 8/26 amendments further expand PAGA liability by establishing potentially open-ended employee access to bathroom facilities which will make employers' ability to enforce production standards even more complex.
+Recent amendments further expand PAGA liability by establishing potentially open-ended employee access to bathroom facilities which will make employers' ability to enforce production standards even more complex.

 This bill also establishes anti-retaliation provisions that will make it more costly and difficult to take job actions against underperforming employees.
-In addition, the bill's new regulatory enforcement section amended would allow the employer-funded Labor Commissioner's Office to charge attorneys' fees and costs - essentially requiring businesses to pay twice for Labor Commissioner enforcement.
+In addition, the bill would allow the employer-funded Labor Commissioner's Office to charge attorneys' fees and costs - essentially requiring businesses to pay twice for Labor Commissioner enforcement.